-Cryptocurrency-funded gambling is on the rise for offshore bookmakers, with more than 40 percent of online bets funded via cryptocurrency at one of the largest and best-known online sports betting sites.
+Cryptocurrency-funded gambling is on the rise for offshore bookmakers, with more than 40 percent of online bets funded via crypocurrency at one of the largest and well-known online sports betting sites.

 While cryptocurrency is gaining a strong foothold in the offshore betting market, its prevalence yields concerns about how to cash in on cryptocurrency winnings without drawing Internal Revenue Service scrutiny.

 U.S. citizens who place bets online through offshore bookmakers are already treading on legally shaky ground, and coupling offshore betting with bitcoin further complicates gambling tax reporting requirements.

 Cryptocurrency on the Rise

 The adoption of cryptocurrency has been “swift” for leading online sports book BookMaker.eu, marketing manager John Milton told Bloomberg Law Jan.
 5.

 BookMaker.eu, which is considered a “top five” sportsbook for U.S. gamblers according to gamblingsites.com, reported a significant jump in cryptocurrency during the past two years.